-Every year about this time, I make peanut butter balls, and reserve some of the peanut butter mixture to make these delectable little morsels.
-They are the perfect combination of sweet, salty, and crunchy goodness.
+Every year about this time I make Peanut Butter Balls and reserve some of the peanut butter mixture to make Chocolate-Dipped Peanut Butter Bugles.
+These delectable little morsels are the perfect combination of sweet, salty, and crunchy goodness.

-One year it occurred to me that I could stuff a small amount of the peanut butter mixture into the opening of the Bugle, and dip it into chocolate.
-The combination of the crispy, salty Bugle and sweet peanut butter mixture and chocolate is irresistible!
+One year, it occurred to me that I could stuff a small amount of the peanut butter mixture that I use to make Peanut Butter Balls into the opening of the Bugle and dip it into chocolate.
+The combination of the crispy/salty Bugle, sweet peanut butter mixture, and chocolate is irresistible.

 I’m not sure it’s worth just making these Chocolate-Dipped Peanut Butter Bugles on their own.
 Th reason is that they take such a small amount of the peanut butter mixture.
-Therefore, the next time you make peanut butter balls, add these to your repertoire.
+Therefore, the next time you make Peanut Butter Balls, add these to your repertoire.

 The ingredients include unsalted butter, peanut butter, confectioners’ sugar, Bugles, and chocolate candy coating.
 I use Ghiradelli dark melting wafers for the coating, but you could also use semi-sweet chocolate chips melted with a bit of shortening.

 To make the peanut butter mixture, I start by beating room temperature butter with the peanut butter until smooth.
-Then, I add the confectioners’ sugar to the peanut butter mixture.
-At first, I use the electric mixer to combine the ingredients, and then I use my hands to knead the mixture.
+I then add the confectioners’ sugar to the peanut butter mixture.
+First I use the electric mixer to combine the ingredients.
+Then I use my hands to knead the mixture.
 A word of caution, the mixture is very crumbly.

-Normally, at this point, I’d start rolling the peanut butter balls for dipping in chocolate.
-The focus here, however, is on the Chocolate-Dipped Peanut Butter Bugles.
+Normally at this point I’d start rolling the peanut butter balls for dipping in chocolate.
+However the focus here is on the Chocolate-Dipped Peanut Butter Bugles.

-If you’ve ever purchased Bugles before, you may have noticed that some have good openings, and others have collapsed openings.
-For this recipe, I needed the ones with the good openings, like on the right.
+If you’ve ever purchased Bugles before, you may have noticed that some have good openings, while others have collapsed openings.
+For this recipe I needed the ones with the good openings, pictured below on the right.

 I’ve determined that approximately 3 grams of the peanut butter mixture is the perfect amount to “stuff” into a Bugle.
-To make it more meaningful, I need about ¼ cup of the peanut butter mixture per dozen Bugles.
+Which equates to about ¼ cup of the peanut butter mixture per dozen Bugles.

 I placed the dipped Bugles on a baking sheet lined with wax paper to allow the chocolate to set.